famedjoel/FinLit/README.md

 ### Design

 The leaderboard features a clean table format with user avatars, ranks, and statistics.
-Color coding highlights top positions (gold, silver, bronze) and the current user's position is emphasized for easy identification.
+Color coding highlights top positions (gold, silver, bronze) and the current user's position is emphasised for easy identification.

 ---